savi-lang/savi/spec/compiler/type_check.constraints.savi.spec.md

     name String = 42
          ^~~~~~

-- but the type of the literal value was Numeric: name String = 42
+- but the type of the literal value was Numeric.Convertible: name String = 42
                   ^~
 ```